Reactive-Network/reactive-hardhat-demos/README.md

 yarn install
 ```

-Add .env to reactive-hardhat-demos/ for storing the EOA wallet address and its private key
+Add a `.env` file to reactive-hardhat-demos/ for storing your EOA wallet address and private key